utkarsh-ls/You-ll-WIN/scenes/act1.md

 {{/if}}

 {{if _.whitebread}}
-b: We'll overdose on so much meth and white bread they won't be able to fit our fat corpse into the cremation furnace!
+b: We'll waste so much time there, that later we will not even have time to eat but study and will end up as a failure!
 {{/if}}

 {{if !_.whitebread}}
-b: We'll overdose on so many drugs the undertaker will wonder how our body was *already* pre-embalmed!
+b: We'll waste so much time that, we'll not have enough time to do our revision and will end up on streets!
 {{/if}}

 ```